bazrq/document-ingestion-pipeline/scripts/local/README.md

 **Interactive CLI for Document QA System**

-A menu-driven command-line interface that provides an intuitive way to interact with the Azure Functions API running locally via Aspire.
+A menu-driven command-line interface that provides an intuitive way to interact with the Azure Functions API running locally via Azure Functions.

 #### Prerequisites

-1. **Aspire must be running** with the Functions API accessible at `http://localhost:7071`
+1. **Azure Functions must be running** with the Functions API accessible at `http://localhost:7071`
    ```bash
    cd DocumentQA.AppHost
    dotnet run